seyeda/Zoning/README.md

 ## How to use it
 ### When input file needs zoning to be done by the app
 The input file must be a csv file.
 The first row is considered as the header and will be ignored.
-In particular, the first row must be the same as the following

-* firstname,lastname,address,email,telephone,comment
+Two columns must appear in the header: "title" and "address".
+Title column is used to create caption for markers that will be added to the map.

 Next,